grnet/e-science/orka/README.md

 ### {orka images} command example

-example for listing available images using defaults from .kamakirc
+example for listing available images and their pithos uuid values using defaults from .kamakirc

     orka images